Dia Mirza: Producer

-In 2011, she started Born Free Entertainment, a production house along with her ex-husband Sahil Sangha.
-She has also produced Love Breakups Zindagi, Bobby Jasoos and a sitcom web series titled Mind the Malhotras, streaming on Amazon Prime Video.
+In 2011, she started Born Free Entertainment, a production house with her ex-husband Sahil Sangha.
+She has also produced Love Breakups Zindagi, Bobby Jasoos and a sitcom web series titled Mind the Malhotras (2019), streaming on Amazon Prime Video.
 The series stars Cyrus Sahukar and Mini Mathur in the lead.
 In December 2019 she announced she was forming a new production house "One India Stories" to create original content.
+It also produced Love Breakups Zindagi (2011).